By Steve Ward

 Winner: Roman Reigns

 Following an injury to Big E, Jey Uso found himself in a fatal four way match recently on Smackdown with Sheamus, Matt Riddle, and King Corbin.
 Jey pulled off a stunner as he emerged victorious hence pitting him against his own real-life cousin, Roman Reigns.
 Now I understand that WWE was trying to tell a story while establishing Roman Reigns as the top heel in the company as he beat and berated his cousin but it was a bit of overkill and quite frankly translated into the worst match on the card.
-This bout came to its merciful conclusion as Jimmy Uso hobbled to ringside and threw in the towel for his brother calling an end to the match.
+This bout came to it’s merciful conclusion as Jimmy Uso hobbled to ringside and threw in the towel for his brother calling an end to the match.

 Support The Weigh-In: Your Home for Combat Sports by Shopping World Wrestling Entertainment (WWE) Products!